SEO vs. PPC: Differences, Pros, Cons, & Use Cases

 • Building brand awareness for a rebrand

-• Targeting competitor names or your own
+• Targeting your brand name(s)

 • Capturing bottom-of-the-funnel traffic